Just when you thought homemade pizza couldn’t get any better, Kimchi Pizza with Bacon for the easy win!

-The idea for this pizza came a few years back.
-It was family pizza night and I was tired of the usual flavor combinations.
+The idea for Kimchi Pizza came a few years back.
+It was family pizza night and my family of 5 were all making individual homemade pizzas for dinner.
+I was tired of the usual flavor combinations.
 I puttered around in the kitchen, looking for something new and fresh.

 Then I spotted a big jar of kimchi in the fridge.
 I thought to myself: Kimchi tastes good with cheese.
 Kimchi also tastes good when cooked.
 Why not?